 ASLAP Summer Fellowship in Laboratory Animal Medicine

 The Center for Animal Resources and Education (CARE) at Cornell University (CU) is pleased to offer a summer fellowship for a veterinary student to explore the field of Laboratory Animal Medicine (LAM).
-This fellowship which is supported by the American Society of Laboratory Animal Practitioners (ASLAP) Foundation, runs from mid- to late -May to the late-July/early- August.
+This 10-to-12-week fellowship [which is supported by the American Society of Laboratory Animal Practitioners (ASLAP) Foundation] runs from mid- to late -May to the late-July/early- August.
 The successful candidate and the CU ASLAP-Liaison will mutually decide upon the definitive dates of the fellowship.
 To qualify for the fellowship, applicants must be enrolled in first or second year of an AVMA-accredited college of veterinary medicine.

 Cornell University has a large and diverse Animal Care and Use Program that offers students a broad and rewarding exposure to the field of LAM.
 The CARE summer fellowship offers experiences in many key aspects of a LAM career, such as: hands-on experience in animal husbandry and clinical veterinary care, introduction to a variety of animal research models, exposure to aspects of facility design, participation in didactic training programs, and provision of LAM research and support services.
 In addition, the fellow will:

-- Receive education on the role of the Institutional Animal Care and Use Committee (IACUC) and the Institutional Biosafety Committee (IBC) in the day-to-day operation of CU’s Animal Care and Use Program.
+- Receive education on the role of the Institutional Animal Care and Use Committee (IACUC) and the Animal Users Health and Safety Program in the day-to-day operation of CU’s Animal Care and Use Program.

 - Participate in surgeries, necropsies, breeding colony management, and management of mouse quarantine and disease surveillance programs.

-- Attend activities in partnership with the CU Veterinary Investigators Program (VIP) e.g., weekly lecture series and team building events.
+- Attend activities in partnership with the CU Veterinary Investigators Program (VIP) e.g., weekly lecture series and optional team building events.